jeff-hykin/ible/documentation/checklist.md

 - check overwrite-upload, and delete-upload
     - make setter for db
 - DONE: finish writing dev_notes.md
-- put a URL in each row of the CSV export, so theres a one-click link to see the clip
+- FUTURE: put a URL in each row of the CSV export, so theres a one-click link to see the clip
 - add documentation to download
     - upload actions explained
     - paraentheses explained